-Crockpot Tortellini Soup is a delicious combo of meatballs, veggies and pasta in a comforting broth.
-You’ll love this Italian soup recipe!
+Crockpot Tortellini Soup is a delicious combo of meatballs, veggies, and pasta in a comforting broth.
+You’ll love this Italian meatball tortellini soup recipe!

 Crockpot Tortellini Soup

-If you love this slow cooker tortellini soup, try this scrumptious chicken alfredo tortellini version that you make on the stovetop.
+If you love this crock pot tortellini soup recipe, try this scrumptious chicken alfredo version that you make on the stovetop.

 - Switch up the meat.

-The meatballs in this soup are made from ground beef.
-If you want a leaner option, ground turkey or chicken are good lean alternatives.
-Or, for a spicy kick, you can use ground hot Italian sausage.
+The meatballs in this crock pot tortellini soup are made from ground beef.
+If you want a leaner option, try ground turkey or chicken instead.

 - Add more flavor.